Jamal-Asalat/EE_Project_Portfolio/digital_clock_circuit/README.md

 ## Results and Observations

-The seconds and minutes circuits operated correctly, displaying accurate counts from 00 to 59 with proper cascading and reset behavior.
-Display decoding and timing were consistent with theoretical expectations.
-The hours circuit demonstrated correct counting logic but experienced intermittent instability due to wiring and breadboard limitations.
-Overall system behavior highlighted the importance of precise wiring, synchronization logic, and signal integrity in digital systems.
+The seconds, minutes, and hours circuits operated as intended, displaying accurate counts with proper cascading and reset behavior.
+Display decoding and timing closely matched theoretical expectations, and the clock advanced reliably across all stages.
+Minor instability encountered during initial testing was resolved through wiring verification and signal integrity improvements.
+Overall, the system demonstrated correct digital clock operation and emphasized the importance of precise wiring, synchronization logic, and careful hardware implementation in digital systems.

 ## Tools and Equipment